kodecocodes/SC_JoshSteele/For Instructor/CustomSegues-02-CustomTransitions/README.md

 }
 ```

 We'll use this to present the modal view controller.
-Note that I'm keeping the animators in the same file as its segue, since their closely related, but they can be kept in separate files if desired.
+Note that I'm keeping the animators in the same file as its segue, since they're closely related, but they can be kept in separate files if desired.

 ## Define the animation and its duration to be used in animators